-'South Epping' is considered to be a 'sustainable urban extension' located on land to the south of Ivy Chimneys Road / Bridge Hill / Brook Road to provide residential development supported by appropriate highways infrastructure (in accordance with the EFDC Local Plan Submission Version), a school, GP surgery and pharmacy, local centre, a bus stop on a route connecting with Epping town centre, and public open spaces, with advance connecting road infrastructure.
+'South Epping' is considered to be a 'sustainable urban extension' located on land to the south of Ivy Chimneys Road / Bridge Hill / Brook Road to provide residential development supported by appropriate highways infrastructure (in accordance with the EFDC Local Plan), a school, GP surgery and pharmacy, local centre, a bus stop on a route connecting with Epping town centre, and public open spaces, with advance connecting road infrastructure.
 The location and extent of 'South Epping' plus indicative infrastructure are shown on Map 1.
 South Epping is expected to deliver 450 homes with a mix of dwelling types and sizes.
+Within the area proposed for development there is the potential for lower density housing.
 The range of affordable housing provided within South Epping alongside the required infrastructure provision would be the subject of negotiation with developer(s) and Essex County Council as Highway Authority.